 Thank you for considering our vein clinic!
-We hope you will find our vein center unique not only because of the highly trained specialist we have, but also because of how much we value your time.
+Our vein center unique not only because of the highly-trained vein specialists we have but also because of how much we value your time.
 Your time with the doctor should never feel rushed or less than the time you spend in the waiting area!

-Give us a call, or if you prefer to email us for an appointment you can do so at email@example.com.
-Our patient coordinators will collect your insurance information to assess your coverage and also book you an appointment that’s convenient for you.
+Give us a call or email us for an appointment at email@example.com.
+Our patient coordinators will collect your insurance information to assess your coverage and schedule an appointment that is convenient for you.

-When you arrive at our location, you will be greeted by one of our front desk team members.
-A brief intake form will be provided and you can also review our office forms.
+When you arrive at one of our New Jersey locations, you will be greeted by one of our front desk team members.
+A brief intake form will be provided for you to complete and you can review our office forms.
 We also understand that sometimes the day can get hectic and it’s easy to fall behind schedule.
 No worries!
-We provide generous time allotments for each patient visit, so If you are running late just give us a courtesy call at (609) 257-2095 and we will do our best to keep you on schedule.
+We provide generous time allotments for each patient visit, so if you are running late, we just ask that you give us a courtesy call at (609) 257-2095 and we will do our best to keep you on schedule.

 Initial Patient Evaluation